 1.8 Board Meetings

 1.8.2 The Company Secretary shall prepare and distribute to all Governors in advance a timetable for the meetings for the year.
-The Company Secretary shall work together with the President in developing the meeting agenda.
+The Company Secretary shall work together with the Chairman in developing the meeting agenda.

-1.8.3 Except in the cases of an emergency and with the approval of the President, five (5) working days notice of every BoG meeting will be provided in writing.
+1.8.3 Except in the cases of an emergency and with the approval of the Chairman, five (5) working days notice of every BoG meeting will be provided in writing.
 Notices may be sent to the Governors by electronic mail.

 1.8.4 Other senior officers may be invited to attend meetings for particular items within their responsibility.
 The Board may also invite external parties such as the auditors, solicitors and consultants as and when needed.
-All matters to be deliberated upon at any meeting of the BoG shall be decided by a majority of votes, with the President having a casting vote if required to break a deadlock.
+All matters to be deliberated upon at any meeting of the BoG shall be decided by a majority of votes, with the Chairman having a casting vote if required to break a deadlock.

-1.8.5 Governors may participate in a meeting of Governors by means of telephone and/or video conference or by other means of real time communication.
+1.8.5 Governors may participate in a meeting of Governors by means of telephone and/ or video conference or by other means of real time communication.
 The physical presence of Governor(s) is not compulsory and participation in the meeting in the aforestated manner shall constitute presence in person at such meeting and shall be counted in determining the quorum for such meeting.

-The President, in conjunction with the CEO and the Company Secretary, shall assess the type of information to be provided to the BoG and the content of the agenda.
+The Chairman, in conjunction with the CEO and the Company Secretary, shall assess the type of information to be provided to the BoG and the content of the agenda.
 The agenda shall include, amongst others, matters specifically reserved for the BoG’s decision.
 The Board shall have recorded in an appropriate manner its deliberation, in terms of the issues discussed, and the conclusions thereon, in discharging its duties and responsibilities.